-With rising gas prices and increasing global temperatures, many people are looking for greener ways to travel and reduce carbon emissions.
-Although driving your own vehicle may be more convenient and comfortable, it’s not always necessary, especially when you’re traveling around town.
+With rising gas prices and increasing global temperatures, many people are looking for greener ways to travel.
+As well as reduce carbon emissions at the same time.
+Although driving your own vehicle may be more convenient and comfortable, it’s not always necessary.
+That’s especially when you’re traveling around town.

-Whenever possible, opt for one of these eco-conscious and inexpensive modes of transportation to save money, reduce air pollution, lower your carbon footprint and work toward creating a more sustainable lifestyle.
+So whenever possible, opt for one of these eco-conscious and inexpensive modes of transportation to save money.
+Again, it’ll reduce air pollution and lower your carbon footprint.
+Finally, it’ll work toward creating a more sustainable lifestyle.

-When walking isn’t practical, bicycling is an energy-efficient and quick way to travel farther without adding to air pollution problems.
-Bikes can be easily repaired and maintained at affordable prices over time, and you’ll never have to worry about the fluctuating cost of gas.
-If equipped with a basket or two, they also allow for larger amounts of cargo, such as groceries, to be carried home.
+When walking isn’t practical, bicycling is an energy-efficient and quick way to travel.
+Travel farther without adding to air pollution problems.
+Bikes can be easily repaired and maintained at affordable prices over time.
+As well as you’ll never have to worry about the fluctuating cost of gas.
+If equipped with a basket or two, they also allow for larger amounts of cargo.
+For example groceries to be carried home.

 Whether you choose a funky electric Razor scooter or a stylish, gas-powered Vespa, scooters offer a greener alternative to traditional transportation, and most have some storage space available underneath the seat.

-Consider public transportation as a great alternative to the aforementioned modes of travel, particularly in the event of inclement weather.
-Many moderate- to large-sized cities have public transit systems that are affordable, easy to access and useful.
-Somewhat like carpooling (but with strangers), public transit is a reliable, money-saving way to travel in and around cities when it’s available.
+Consider public transportation as a great alternative to the aforementioned modes of travel.
+Especially in inclement weather.
+Many moderate to large-sized cities have public transit systems that are affordable, easy to reach and useful.
+Somewhat like carpooling (but with strangers), public transit is a reliable, money-saving way to travel.
+Especially in and around cities when it’s available.

-Even if a fuel-operated vehicle is a must-have in your life, consider converting your automobile to biofuels or investing in an eco-friendly vehicle, such as a hybrid or electric car.
+Even if a fuel-operated vehicle is a must-have in your life, consider converting your automobile to electric or investing in an eco-friendly vehicle, such as a plugin hybrid.

-In the meantime, use these low- to no-emissions options for nearly any kind of errand you’ll run.
+In conclusion and in the meantime, use these low to no-emissions options.
+For nearly any kind of errand you’ll run.
 From grocery shopping to visiting friends, there’s a green travel alternative to meet your needs for local commutes.
-Most of these eco-friendly modes of travel also provide a simple, fun and affordable way to work fitness into your hectic daily schedule.
+Finally, these eco-friendly modes of travel also give a simple, fun and affordable way to travel.
+As well as work fitness into your hectic daily schedule.